Falklands, South Georgia and Antarctic Peninsula 21 days aboard M/V Hondius

-As we make the sea crossing towards the Falkland Islands your programme of informative and entertaining lectures and presentations will begin, covering everything from the geology and wildlife you are about to discover to the history of Antarctic exploration.
+As we make the sea crossing towards the Falkland Islands your programme of informative and entertaining lectures, workshops, performances and presentations will begin, covering everything from the geology and wildlife you are about to discover to the history of Antarctic exploration.
 There will also be safety and bio-environmental briefings in preparation for your time in the Falklands.
 We recommend spending some time on deck to spot the several species of albatross which will likely be following the ship along with storm petrels, shearwaters, and diving petrels.

 As we arrive in the Falkland Islands, we plan to spend the day on the fascinating western side of the archipelago.
 The exceptionally scenic Falklands offer an abundance of wildlife and have an intriguing history.
 Our first adventure may be the wild and rarely visited island of Steeple Jason where we will find the world’s largest black-browed albatross colony.
 We will then journey onwards for a hike along the shore of Carcass Island which will give us views of magellanic and gentoo penguins, as well as close encounters with elephant seals, water fowl, night herons and passerines.
 Later we will visit Saunders Island to observe four species of breeding penguins - gentoo, king, Magellanic and rockhopper,as well as black-browed albatross and king cormorants.